Why Am I Allergic To Cats But Not Dogs? [Explained]

 1. Purge All Surfaces

 Allergens can land on surfaces in one of two ways.
 The particles in the air will either fall and touch down on the surface below them, or they won’t.
 Your dog or cat might also lick the allergen onto the object.
-For instance, the allergen will frequently be found on your cat’s favourite surfaces and the toys that dogs use to play with.
+For instance, the allergen will frequently be found on your cat’s favorite surfaces and the toys that dogs use to play with.

 These allergies can be considerably reduced with routine vacuuming and cleaning.
 I recently purchased a portable cat litter vacuum, which I now use each day to vacuum my cat’s preferred lairs quickly.
 Not having to take the big vacuum out every day saves a tonne of time.